ANMarianne/ANMarianne.github.io/index.md

 ### News
+  - I was thrilled to be part of the program comittee at the Neurips 2022 [Interpolate workshop](https://sites.google.com/view/interpolation-workshop?pli=1), [AFCP workshop](https://www.afciworkshop.org/) and [BAI workshop](https://blackinai.github.io/#/workshop/bai2022).
   - It was a privilege to attend the wonderful [Probai](https://probabilistic.ai/) summer school in Helsinki.
   - Excited to share my interview about my experience with [wordsthatcount](https://wordsthatcount.org/women-in-machine-learning-abemgnigni-njifon-marianne/)
   - It was an honour to present my Physics works as an Invited Speaker at the Third Global Summit on Physics, GSP 2021.